2015 Queensland state election: Aftermath

 Lawrence Springborg, who succeeded Newman as LNP leader on 7 February, called for the caretaker government to continue until after a possible Ferny Grove by-election is held, citing both the uncertainty of a hung parliament and doubt over the status of Ferny Grove.
 Conversely, ABC election analyst Antony Green believed that the Ferny Grove outcome and possible by-election would not affect who forms government.
 Professor Graeme Orr, an electoral law expert at University of Queensland, labelled the prospect of the LNP maintaining a caretaker government until a possible by-election analogous to a "constitutional coup".
 Orr also reasoned that the law and facts were against a Ferny Grove by-election.
 The Electoral Commission of Queensland declared Ferny Grove had been won by the Labor candidate Mark Furner over LNP incumbent Dale Shuttleworth on 11 February, signalling that it would soon refer the matter to the Court of Disputed Returns.
 Green analysed the Ferny Grove tally and concluded that Taverner did not have an effect on the outcome of the election.
 Specifically, Green concluded that at most, 353 of Taverner's ballot papers had exhausted.
 However, Furner would have still won even if all of those votes had gone to Shuttleworth had Taverner not been on the ballot.
 To Green's mind, this made it extremely difficult to argue that exhausted preferences alone would be enough to demand a by-election in Ferny Grove.

 On 13 February the Electoral Commission of Queensland stated that, based on legal advice, they would not be referring the Ferny Grove result to the Court of Disputed Returns.
 This formally cleared the way for a Labor minority government, and Governor Paul de Jersey invited Palaszczuk to form a government later that day.
 The LNP stated they were considering their legal options, with Springborg later releasing a statement where he "congratulate[d] incoming Premier Annastacia Palaszczuk and her government".
 On 16 February the LNP announced it would not be challenging the Ferny Grove result.

-Retiring MPs

-Members who were deselected or who chose not to renominate were as follows: